 While it might seem daunting that the park offers 500 miles of trails, hikers of all skill levels can rest assured there is something for everyone.
 There are five different ratings for the hiking trails, starting with “Easiest,” which means the trail is mostly level or might have a slight incline and that it’s generally less than 3 miles long.
 At the other end of the spectrum are the “Very Strenuous” trails, which are steep, including challenging terrain and are usually 8 miles or longer.
 Take a look at this Hiking Difficulty Key to familiarize yourself with the different levels so you can select a hike that’s right for you!

 While you’re on your amazing adventure, don’t forget to:

 - Take plenty of water with you on your hike.
 You’ll need at least one quart of water per hour to stay hydrated.

 - Take your map!
 You can print map from the park website, or pick up a free map at the entrance station.

 - Leave what you find and pack in-pack out.
 You might discover some really interesting artifacts along the way, however, they are protected by law, so you can look but don’t touch.
 In addition, you can help keep the park clean and in pristine condition for others to enjoy by keeping your trash in your backpack while you’re on the trail and throwing it away when you return to the park entrance.

-Before you begin planning your trip to the Shenandoah Valley, download our free Vacation Guide for all kinds of helpful information on things to do and see in the area.
+To help plan your trip to the Shenandoah Valley, download our free Vacation Guide for all kinds of helpful information on things to do and see in the area.
 When it comes to accommodations, we invite you to stay at By the Side of the Road while you’re in Harrisonburg.
 Whether you are looking for a charming cottage or a luxurious suite, we have something for everyone.
 Contact us today to book your stay!